NutritiousCookie/Rimworld-Storage-Balance/readme.md

 This mod aims to:
 - Declutter menus by removing duplicate items across mods
-- Declutter research by removing storage-specific projects, moving buildings to vanilla or vanilla expanded projects.
+- Declutter research by moving buildings to consolidated research projects (able to be disabled, configurable).
 - Balance around vanilla items.
 - Balance stack sizes by tech level and specialization of the shelf, rather than resource cost to build it.